Cryptocurrency exchanges that want to use Nasdaq’s proprietary surveillance technology will not be sufficient with just

 As far as crypto is concerned, innovation would come not from the top down but from the grassroots.
 As Nasdaq has shown a willingness to work with some unusual clients in the crypto space, the ones we know about support what these questions reveal about Nasdaq’s interest in working with proven organizations, something other regulated exchanges and technology providers may follow.

 The final section of the document has a question, “Are crypto asset listing standards in place?”
-On the one hand some of the largest cryptocurrency exchanges, like Circle (which owns the Poloniex exchange) and Coinbase, publicly post their new asset listing process, and on the other hand, others are much more opaque, leaving the door open to allegations of pay-to-play and other potentially fraudulent activity.
+On the one hand some of the top cryptocurrency exchanges, like Circle (which owns the Poloniex exchange) and Coinbase, publicly post their new asset listing process, and on the other hand, others are much more opaque, leaving the door open to allegations of pay-to-play and other potentially fraudulent activity.

 Recently, in June 2018, SBI Virtual Currencies, a Japanese financial giant SBI Holdings’ unit, announced it was using Nasdaq’s matching system.
 Prior to that, in April 2018, the heavily licensed Gemini cryptocurrency exchange, run by Tyler and Cameron Winklevoss, announced it was using Nasdaq’s SMARTS surveillance system.
 “Our deployment of Nasdaq’s SMARTS Market Surveillance will help ensure that Gemini is a rules-based marketplace for all market participants,” Gemini CEO Tyler Winklevoss said in a statement at the time.